coder/code-server/ci/README.md

   - Runs the full release process
   - Generates the npm package at `./release`
 - [./steps/static-release.sh](./steps/static-release.sh)
-  - Takes the output of the previous script and bundles it into a self-contained archive into `./github-release`
+  - Takes the output of the previous script and generates a static release and packages
-  - Also outputs .deb/.rpm if on linux.